 I. Issue Area

-The proposed strategy or implementation activities will support the following priority (high or medium) enhancement area(s) (check all that apply):
+The proposed strategy or implementation ac tivities will support the following priority (high or medium)

-- Aquaculture
+enhancement area(s) (check all that apply):

+Aquaculture Cumulative and Secondary Impacts

-- Energy & Government Facility Siting
+☐ Energy & Government Facility Siting Wetlands

-- 🔀 Coastal Hazards
+🔀 Coastal Hazards

-- Ocean/Great Lakes Resources
+Ocean/Great Lakes Resources Public Access

-- Special Area Management Planning
+Special Area Management Planning

-- Cumulative and Secondary ImpactsWetlands

-- Marine Debris

-- Public Access

-- II.
+II.
 Program Change Description

-A. The proposed strategy will result in, or implement, the following type(s) of program changes (check all that apply):
+A. The proposed strategy will result in, or im plement, the following type(s) of program changes (check

-- A change to coastal zone boundaries; - New or revised authorities, including statutes, regulations, enforceable policies, administrative decisions, executive orders, and memoranda of agreement/understanding; - New or revised local coastal programs and implementing ordinances; - New or revised coastal land acquisition, management, and restoration programs; - New or revised Special Area Management Plans (SAMP) or plans for Areas of Particular Concern (APC) including enforceable policies and other necessary implementation mechanisms or criteria and procedures for designating and managing APCs; and, - New or revised guidelines, procedures and policy documents which are formally adopted by a state or territory and provide specific interpretations of enforceable CZM program policies to applicants, local government and other agencies that will result in meaningful improvements in coastal resource management.
+all that apply):

+☐ A change to coastal zone boundaries;

+New or revised authorities, including s tatutes, regulations, enforceable policies, administrative

+decisions, executive orders, and mem oranda of agreement/understanding;

+☐ New or revised local coastal programs

+n, management, and restoration programs;

+nent Plans (SAMP) or plans for Areas of

+forceable policies and other necessary implementation

+es for designating and managing APCs; and,

+New or revised guidelines, procedures

+ovide specific interpretations of enforceable CZM

+· ·

+overnment and other agencies that will result in

+meaningful improvements in coastal resource management.